qifiab/ThreadPilotTest/README.md

 ## Personal Reflection

-- I previously worked at **VCC** on an application handling car accidents with integrations to vehicles, SOS services, and insurance companies.
+- I previously worked at **VCC** on an application that handled car accidents, integrating with vehicles, SOS services, and insurance companies.
+The project was complex, involving heavy computations and mathematical operations.
+To ensure good performance, we leveraged materialized views and other caching strategies, which significantly improved response times and system efficiency.
 - The main challenge here was balancing **scalability** with **simplicity**.
 - **Performance testing** has not been done.
 Parallel calls to the Vehicle API may not be optimized.
 - The Vehicle API currently accepts **only one registration number at a time**, which may impact performance for customers with multiple vehicles.